Reforms of French orthography: 20th century

 Since the 1970s, though, calls for the modernisation of French orthography have grown stronger.
-In 1989, French prime minister Michel Rocard appointed the Superior Council of the French language to simplify the orthography by regularising it.
+In 1989, French prime minister Michel Rocard appointed the Superior Council of the French language to simplify French orthography by regularising it.

 Rectifications of 1990

 The council, with the help of some Académie members and observers from Francophone states, published reforms that it called "rectifications orthographiques" on 6 December 1990.

 Those "rectifications", instead of changing individual spellings, published general rules or lists of modified words.
 In total, around 2000 words have seen their spelling changed, and French morphology was also affected.